When Building Was the Advantage

 The PMF Island We Didn’t Concentrate On

-And yet, the signal was there.
+The signal was there.

 That was our PMF island.